Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: BACKGROUND

-Decision Trees are predictive models that split the input data into subsets of the data using decision splits (e.g., weight $\leq 5$ go left, weight $> 5$ go right) leading to tree leaves, which provide a constant prediction value.
-The splits are chosen to minimize a loss function between predicted and true outcome values.
+Decision Trees are predictive models that partition input data into distinct subsets via decision splits, thereby culminating in terminal nodes, each furnishing a definitive prediction.
+They recursively partition the feature space to maximize the homogeneity of predictions within each partition.
+By strategically selecting decision splits based on certain criteria, they efficiently maximize predictive performance.

-Gradient-Boosted Trees (GBTs) \citep{friedman2000additive, friedman2001greedy} take it a step further by building decision trees sequentially, where each tree corrects the errors made by the previous one.
+GBTs \citep{friedman2000additive, friedman2001greedy} take decision trees a step further by building decision trees sequentially, where each tree corrects the errors made by the previous one.
 It starts with a simple tree, often called a weak learner, and then iteratively adds more trees while emphasizing the examples that the previous trees predicted incorrectly.
 This iterative process continues until a specified number of trees are built or until a certain level of accuracy is achieved.
 GBTs have shown great success for tabular data prediction and classification \citep{zhang2017up,touzani2018gradient,machado2019lightgbm,ma2020diagnostic}.

-XGBoost (eXtreme Gradient Boosting) is a popular GBT with an open-source library using a second-order Taylor expansion, fast parallelized/distributed system, fast quantile splitting, and sparsity-aware split finding (allowing it to naturally handle missing values).
-XGBoost is particularly fast and high-performing \citep{shwartz2022tabular, florek2023benchmarking}.
-We focus on XGBoost as we found it to be the highest performing GBT method in our setting (see Section \ref{sec:ablation}).
+XGBoost (eXtreme Gradient Boosting) is a popular open-source GBT.
+It uses a second-order Taylor expansion, fast parallelized/distributed system, fast quantile splitting, and sparsity-aware split finding (allowing it to naturally handle missing values) for maximum performance \citep{shwartz2022tabular, florek2023benchmarking}.
+We rely on XGBoost as our ablation (see Section \ref{sec:ablation}) showed it performed the best.